Jaguar XJR review

 Driver enjoyment is the priority, but the XJR is still comfortable and spacious.
 While you can’t buy a long wheelbase car in the UK, and the sloping roofline pinches rear headroom, there’s still room for two adults in the back – although the LWB S63 feels much bigger.

 There’s more room up front, plus lots of seat adjustment.
 Yet the small rear screen restricts visibility, and the touchscreen feels outdated and is difficult to use sometimes.
-The XJR does feature standard heated and cooled front seats, plus keyless entry and a heated steering wheel, and its 520-litre boot is a decnt size.
+The XJR does feature standard heated and cooled front seats, plus keyless entry and a heated steering wheel, and its 520-litre boot is a decent size and is larger than the Audi S8's.